Developer Guide

 The add contact mechanism is facilitated by defining a Person model and adding a Unique Person List field to

-field containing the name of the contact, a Phone
+AWE.
+The Person model contains a Name field containing the name of the contact, a Phone field containing the

-number of the contact, and optional Tags
+number of the contact, and optional Tags to attach to the contact.

-The following activity diagram shows what happens when a user executes an addcontact
+The following activity diagram shows what happens when a user executes an addcontact command.

 Fig 17.
 Add Contact Activity Diagram